 Meaning:

-This metaphor depicts sadness as to be on an isolated island.
+This metaphor depicts sadness as being on an isolated island.

 How to use in a sentence: